Marriage License Information

 If both parties are residents of another state, the application must be made in person in the County Clerk’s office in the county where the ceremony will be held.

 When to Apply

 Both parties must apply together in person at the County Clerk’s Office.
-The application should be made at least 5 full days prior to the marriage date, as a 5 day waiting period is required in the State of Wisconsin.
+The application should be made at least 6 full days prior to the marriage date, as a 5 day waiting period is required in the State of Wisconsin (application day does not count as a day).
 The license can first be issued on the 6th day, provided it is a business day (closed weekends and Holidays).

 Special Dispensation: A 5-day waiting period is required by law, but under Special Dispensation may be waived for an additional fee.

-Marriage License applications are taken Monday - Friday, (excluding Holidays) BY APPOINTMENT, from
+Marriage License applications are taken BY APPOINTMENT Monday - Friday (excluding Holidays)

 ** See Application Checklist Tab above for Information required to apply for a marriage license **